well for preserving foliage and some flowers. The main ingredient in

 a floral absorption dye.
 Certain flowers

-determine the least amount of glycerin needed to preserve the plant
+to determine the least amount of glycerin needed to preserve the

-material as the alcohol evaporates off.
-We know that a little glycerin
+plant material as the alcohol evaporates off.
+We know that a very

-is good for pressed flowers since glycerin is in the fabric softener
+is good for some pressed flowers.
+Since glycerin is in fabric

-treat certain materials before pressing is to put the anti-freeze in a
+treat certain materials before pressing, to put the watered

 To lessen the